 - Pete Dawkins running back, 1958

-You’d hardly think of Army as a college football powerhouse, but the Black Knights had an amazing run as three of their players picked up Heisman Trophy honors.
+You’d hardly think of Army as a college football powerhouse, but the Black Knights had an amazing run with three of their players picking up Heisman Trophy honors in a two-decade span.

 Under head coach Earl Blaik, Army posted an exceptional 121-33-10 record and won three national championships in a row.
 Glenn Davis and Doc Blanchard were the key players in that three-peat run.
 Davis had 3,099 career yards from scrimmage and 48 touchdowns, while Blanchard posted totals of 2,098 and 35 in those categories.